Select Language : English Japanese

 High Long term

-• Reducing GHG emissions by improving the power efficiency of airconditioning and IT equipment at data centers through new technologies (Green Nexcenter*) and by implementing power reduction measures
+• Improving the power efficiency of air-conditioning and IT equipment at data centers through new technologies and implementing various power reduction measures

 • Actively introducing renewable energy (including virtually renewable energy by using non-fossil fuel certificates) to achieve carbon neutrality by fiscal 2030